Known for our Process Innovation

-“Having peeled close to a thousand DMEK donors with the SCUBA technique has given me a unique perspective on the tremendous advantages of the LEITR hydrodissection technique (Blister Method).
-I only do the LEITR Blister Method.
+“Having peeled close to a thousand DMEK donors with the SCUBA technique has given me a unique perspective on the tremendous advantages of the LWVI hydrodissection technique (Blister Method).
+I only do the LWVI Blister Method.
 It’s a game changer!”— Mark S. Gorovoy, MD

 Gorovoy MD Eye Specialists, Fort Myers, Florida

 Cornea symposium 2016 -Abstract-DMEK Blister technique